SoapyDev/PictuRust/README.md

 #### Compound effect
 Resizing has a strong effect on other flags as its the first manipulation on any given request.
 Thus, resizing to a smaller size will result in faster times than keeping the original size.
-On the opposite side, resizing to a bigger size will cause other flags to take more time.
+On the opposite side, resizing to a bigger size will cause other manipulation to take more time.

 #### Space complexity
 O(n^x)